 Once you’ve decided to shift towards a more paperless organisation, implement incentives to staff and clients who embody the no-paper ethos as a small reward.

-Communicate with staff about the new practise before you start implementing procedures and even have brainstorming sessions as a group about ways in which you can all be more sustainably minded.
+Communicate with staff about the new practice before you start implementing procedures and even have brainstorming sessions as a group about ways in which you can all be more sustainably minded.

 By giving staff some ownership over the concept, you’ll likely see more enthusiasm in and around the workplace towards cutting down on paper usage.